puppetlabs/puppet-docs/source/guides/configuring.markdown

 Open Firewall Ports On Server and Client
 ----------------------------------------

-In order for the puppet server to centrally manage clients, you may need to open port 8140, both tcp and udp, on the server and client machines.
+In order for the puppet server to centrally manage clients, you may need to open port 8140, both TCP and UDP, on the server and client machines.

 Configuration Files
 -------------------

-The main configuration file for Puppet is /etc/puppet/puppet.conf.
+The main configuration file for Puppet is `/etc/puppet/puppet.conf`.
 A package based installation file will have created this file automatically.
 Unlisted settings have reasonable defaults.
 To see all the possible values, you may run:

-    puppet --genconfig
+    $ puppet --genconfig

 Configure DNS
 -------------

-The puppet client looks for a server named 'puppet'.
+The puppet client looks for a server named `puppet`.
 If you have local DNS zone files, you may want to add a CNAME record pointing to the server machine in the appropriate zone file.